ryanthtra/prototypes/html_fundamentals_1/README.md

 ### Getting Started

+1. In PHP Storm
+	- Expand the lfz folder, if you haven't already
+	- #### SCREENSHOT
+	- Go into your prototypes directory, then into your html_fundamentals_1 folder
-1. In PHP Storm, on the left hand side, right click on the html_fundamentals_1 folder, click on "new", then on "file"
+	- right click on the html_fundamentals_1 folder, click on "new", then on "file"
+	- #### SCREENSHOT
+	- Enter the name of the file: "index.html" without the quote marks
+	- #### SCREENSHOT
+	- Press OK

 2. You will be entering your code directly into the index.html file starting on line 44